Exciting day tours on Iceland's most popular route

 The Geysir geothermal field is located at the northern edge of the southern lowlands in Iceland, at an altitude of 105-120 m above sea level.
 The hot springs are located to the east of a little mountain called Laugafell.
 The most famous one, Geysir, does not spout anymore, but the geyser Strokkur is alive and well, spouting every 5-10 minutes.

 Gullfoss is undoubtedly the most famous waterfall in Iceland.
 It falls in the river Hvítá.
-Its power is immense and one can stand very close to it and feel the mist of glacial water fall.
+Its power is immense and one can stand very close to it and feel the mist of the glacial waterfall.
 The waterfall cascades down two huge steps that are 11 and 22 meters deep, into a deep gorge.

 The Golden Circle is hardly a name which is unheard of.
 It is certainly one of Iceland’s most sought-after tourist destinations, the Golden circle harbors some of the most stunningly beautiful expanses of scenery on earth, vistas which render one totally speechless at their sheer grandeur.